kalabro/kalabro.tech/content/blog/react-alicante-2024/index.md

 ### React is turning 19! by Nikhil Sharma
 [**@niksharma1997**](https://twitter.com/niksharma1997)

-An overview of all the latest React 19 features including React Compiler (even though it's not part of React 19)
+An overview of all the latest React 19 features including React Compiler (which is not part of React 19, technically speaking).

 ### From mentee to mentor: the art of asking questions that accelerate careers by Kate Marshalkina
 [**@kalabro**](https://x.com/kalabro) ([slides](https://kalabro.tech/slides/from%20mentee%20to%20mentor%20-%20Kate%20Marshalkina%20-%202024.pdf))

 I had the pleasure of giving a lightning talk, which can be summarized as: "Don't give advice, ask more questions."
-More on my speaker experience at the end of the post
+More on my speaker experience at the end of the post.

 ### Covid fairytale: Building a React Native App to find a toilet roll during pandemic by Aris Markogiannakis
 [**@arismarko**](https://x.com/arismarko) ([slides](https://www.canva.com/design/DAD6TaBCdys/CihHkJErEGIy4Ls7U5B9Uw/view?utm_content=DAD6TaBCdys&utm_campaign=designshare&utm_medium=link&utm_source=viewer))